Naturally present in our digestive system, probiotics play a key role in our daily health.

 Food supplements rich in probiotics

-Our Vegaflore formula which combines Pre & Probiotics has 3 remarkable qualities:
+Our Vegaflore formula, which combines Pre & Probiotics, has 3 remarkable qualities:

 - It is protected by a gastro-resistant capsule that does not open in the stomach to avoid damage from gastric acidity.